kaeden-bryer/greatest-ttt-game/README.md

 TCP

 **3. Features:**
-o Client Process:
+Client Process:
-▪ Connect to the server using IP address "44.201.187.226" and port 2470 ▪ Send user and game data to the server
+1. Connect to the server using IP address "44.201.187.226" and port 2470
+2. Send user and game data to the server
-▪ Receive updated game status and leaderboard from server
+3. Receive updated game status and leaderboard from server

-o Server Process:
+Server Process:
-▪ Listen on port 2470
+1. Listen on port 2470
-▪ Accept multiple client connections (for TCP).
+2. Accept multiple client connections (for TCP).
-▪ Process the client's request and respond.
+3. Process the client's request and respond.

 **4. Concurrency (TCP):**
 The server is able to handle two clients at once, allowing them to play each other.